Merino 5-Pocket Pants

 In the third year of development, I tested several prototypes made from their fabrics and wore them from autumn to spring.
 The merino textile was really comfortable, not super warm, but just right.

 After one season of use, I did find minor pilling on the pants if I took a close look, but it appeared just fine with no noticeable fuzz on the surface, and the texture faded in a good way over time.

-For more technical demanding, high altitude winter hikes, the Winter Hike Pants are still my first choice.
-But when I travel and visit both towns and low mountains, the 5-Pocket Merino Pants are definitely my favorite.
+For technical purposes, high altitude winter hikes, the Winter Hike Pants are still my first choice.
+But when I travel and visit both towns and low mountains, the Merino 5-Pocket Pants are definitely my favorite.
 This pair of pants made from 100% natural wool keeps me comfortable day and night, wherever I go.

 Form and Function

 Yamatomichi 5-Pocket design can neatly store your map, snack, wallet, and other items you need during hiking, without interfering with your leg movement.

 Especially, our smartphone pocket at the side is so well-positioned that it fits your phone while keeping it securely in place without bouncing around when running.
 The map pocket is large enough to store the water bottle.

 Naturally Odor Resistant